Fortune (Chris Brown album): Background and recording

-Originally, Brown wanted his fourth studio album F.A.M.E. to be a double-disc consistent of 25-30 tracks, but the label was contrary to that.
-Right before the release of F.A.M.E.
-Brown decided to follow his intentions in an acceptable way for the label, working on a sequel of F.A.M.E. called Fortune, that would've been a whole new album that contained new material and even some tracks that didn't make the cut for F.A.M.E., releasing it six months after the previous album.
-The artist later decided to take more time to work on the album, developing it as a project of its own, with its own concept and sound being different than the one of its precedent album.
+Originally, Brown wanted his fourth studio album F.A.M.E. to be a double-disc, consisting of 25-30 tracks.
+However, Jive Records declined to release the album in such format, leading to a reduction to 13 tracks.
+Following the release of F.A.M.E., Brown planned a sequel titled Fortune, intended as a new album featuring new material along with songs recorded during the F.A.M.E. sessions, planning on releasing it six months after the previous album.
+Ultimately, he chose to invest more time into developing Fortune as a standalone project.

 Work for Fortune began in mid-2011, with Kevin McCall revealing that he had been collaborating "heavily" with Brown for an upcoming album.
 Later in September 2011, producer David Banner explained that the idea of the album was to create mostly material that reflected a more club-oriented style that would "change the way people look at R&B".
 On January 7, 2012, Brown tweeted that there were only two weeks left of recording sessions for the album: "Last two weeks of me finishing Fortune!
 I'm excited for all the fans to hear my real music".
 The tweet was soon followed up by another from Brown, with him tweeting: "Dub step records on my album sounding crazy!!!!".
 However, the tweet was later removed, suggesting that Brown gave away too much details about Fortune, and its working continued for some months.
-Brown later told MTV in June 2012 that with the album he wanted to "give different textures, expressing mostly fun and sex appeal, but also giving pieces of maturity at the same time, transitioning from the positivity of F.A.M.E. to the self confidence of this album".
-He also said that musically he wanted to create "a videogame-inspired, futuristic and electronic atmosphere" through "different textures", showcasing his R&B roots, along with hip-hop and pop flavors.
+Brown later told MTV in June 2012 that with the album he wanted to "give different textures, expressing mostly fun and sex appeal, but also giving pieces of maturity at the same time".
+He also said that musically he wanted to create "a videogame-inspired, futuristic and electronic atmosphere", showcasing his R&B roots, along with hip-hop and pop flavors.